dev-lixiang/dev-lixiang.github.io/content/post/How-to-Integrate-Comments-into-Your-Hugo-Site.md

 +++
-title = "How to Integrate Comment in Your Hugo Site" description = "" tags = [
+title = "How to Integrate Comments into Your Hugo Site" description = "" tags = [
     "Hugo",
-    "Giscus",
+    "Custom",
     "Comment",
     "Disqus",
+    "Giscus",
 ]
 date = "2024-10-29"
 categories = [